ONSdigital/csvcubed/external-docs/docs/guides/errors/build-command-errors/Linked-To-Non-Obs-Column-Error.md

 ## When it occurs

-When the units or attribute column is defined in which the linked obs val column isn't actually an observations column.
+When the units or attribute column is linked to an observation value column that isn't actually an observation value column.
+E.g. linked to a dimension column.

 ## How to fix

-Ensure that the linked column is an actual observaation column, and the system recognises it as.
+Ensure that the linked column is an actual observation value column.

 <!-- TODO: Link to somewhere which helps the user define measures. -->